 Hospital Visitor Restrictions

-- The support person will be required to check in each day at the hospital entrance and receive a wrist band that must be worn while in the hospital.
+- Visitors will be required to check in at the hospital entrance and receive a "visitor" sticker or wrist band that must be worn while in the hospital.
+Visitors are asked to check out when they leave.

-- The support person must wear a mask the entire time they are in the hospital, including in
+- Visitors must wear a mask the entire time they are in the hospital, including in the patient room.
+They must practice hand hygiene and social distancing, and stay home if they do not feel well.

 Designated Caregiver Guidelines